Hiking from Paleochora to Sougia is a Cretan adventure I will never forget. But not for the reason you think…

 About the Paleochora to Sougia Hike in Crete, Greece

 The Paleochora to Sougia hike is part of the E4 European long distance path in Crete.
+The walk is of Moderate difficulty and should take 5 to 6 hours from point-to-point.

-Signs point to the popular Gialiskari Beach (or Anidri beach) which some consider to be one of Crete’s best beaches.
+Signs point to the popular Gialiskari Beach, or Anidri beach, which some consider to be one of Crete’s best beaches.
 You’ll instantly know it by the collection of sun loungers lining the beach.
 Don’t be shocked if you are greeted by a casual flash of nudity.
 That’s another reason it’s gained special fame.

 As the trail edges away from the sea, get ready – a strenuous ascent is up next.
-A bit of scrambling on the rocky trail is required.

 Lissos Beach and the Ancient City of Lissos